What Is Juvenile Rheumatoid Arthritis?

-NSAIDs are given through a liquid or pill.
-These drugs are typically taken from one to four times a day.
-Some common NSAIDs on the market are naproxen (Naprosyn), ibuprofen (Motrin or Advil), tolmentin, and aspirin.
+NSAIDs come as a liquid or pill.
+People typically take them from one to four times a day.
+Some common NSAIDs are aspirin, ibuprofen, naproxen, and tolmetin.

-While NSAIDs may help ease pain and inflammation, they also have side effects.
-Some common side effects include stomach pain, nausea, vomiting, headache, and anemia.
-Sometimes the doctor will give another stomach-protecting medication to take with the NSAIDs to reduce the risk of stomach bleeding.
+While NSAIDs ease pain and inflammation, they also have side effects, such as stomach pain, nausea, vomiting, headache, and anemia.
+Sometimes the doctor will give another stomach-protecting medication to take with the NSAIDs to make stomach bleeding less likely.